 $10.7M capital works project over two years

-The Johnstone River and Peeramon water supply scheme will be connected to the Malanda water supply scheme to accommodate the rapid growth in the area.
-The project includes design and construction of a 3.19ML reservoir on Glen Allyn Road, and a 4km pipeline from the reservoir to the existing reservoir on Mathers Road.
+The Johnstone River and Peeramon water supply scheme were connected to the Malanda water supply scheme to accommodate the rapid growth in the area.
+The project included design and construction of a 3.19ML reservoir on Glen Allyn Road, and a 4km pipeline from the reservoir to the existing reservoir on Mathers Road.

 Fgf Developments Pty Ltd was awarded the contract for the project for $8,326,977.55 including GST.
 The contract includes additional expenditure of up to $889,057.82 including GST for additional items that may be required during construction, and a contingency allowance of $1,249,046.63 for variations.